SonnyK33/obsidian/Molecules/2023 Trades.md

 4) Will the BoJ abandon YCC?
 5) Will Egypt comply with the IMF program?
 6) Will Argentenians re-elect current government?

+*Trade Ideas*
+Eurodollar market is pricing in a 1.1% probability of rates being above 5% by December.
+That is, it's pricing in a 99% chance of a recession, since that's the only realistic scenario where the Fed will be cutting.
+The market doesn't believe in this higher for longer scenario.
+This should be a good tail hedge.
+Short term yields are still pricing in cuts this year, depsite the Fed's repeated warnings.
+5 year treasuries may have the most downside here, if market prices in higher for longer rates.

+Decompression starting to look more interesting.
+More specific catalysts in CCC's and not being paid to take BB or single-B risk.
+Decompression in long skew which seems like the right way to be positioned, given the market is expecting a soft landing.